 Employees might view the company as unreliable.
 It may cause a lack of trust within the organization.
 Also, it might result in disharmony among employees.
 Eventually, these behaviors may become part of company culture and practices.

-It is, therefore, essential to have a consistent onboarding program as it has a significant impact on both the employees and the company.
+It is, therefore, essential to have a consistent onboarding program as it significantly impacts both the employees and the company.

 Companies must also keep their onboarding process updated.
 With many employees now working remotely, the onboarding process for onsite employees may not apply to those working offsite.

-Updating the onboarding process involves transforming the traditional onboarding process into a remote process through digital and virtual platforms.
-It ensures that new employees will be adequately acclimated to the company, whether working onsite or offsite.
-It will also enable the company to support the new employees better; thus, preventing dissatisfaction from their onboarding experience.
+Updating the onboarding process involves transforming the traditional onboarding into a remote process through digital and virtual platforms.
+It ensures that new employees are adequately acclimated to the company, whether onsite or offsite.
+It will also enable the company to support the new employees better, thus, preventing dissatisfaction from their onboarding experience.

-The employees’ dissatisfaction with their working conditions gave rise to the phenomenon of The Great Resignation.
+The employees’ dissatisfaction with their working conditions led to The Great Resignation.
 It emphasizes the value of having good reviews on the onboarding experience of new employees.
 Good feedback from employees indicates that they are adapting well to their workplace.

-Several aspects contribute to employees’ dissatisfaction, but one key factor in preventing this is to ensure that they have satisfactory employee onboarding.
+Several aspects contribute to employees’ dissatisfaction, but one key factor in preventing this is ensuring satisfactory employee onboarding.
 It is a good start in ensuring employee satisfaction and retention.
 Happy employees go above and beyond their responsibilities, thus leading to better productivity.